BizkitKing/antidote/README.md

 ### First release (v0.0)

-This release contained the basic (first ever) encryption logic, along with the rought outline of the cli
+This release contained the basic (first ever) encryption logic, along with the rough outline of the cli

-### Pentest releace (v0.1)
+### Pentest release (v0.1)

-This release contained more of the encryption logic (second itteration), along with a better file structure and
+This release contained more of the encryption logic (second iteration), along with a better file structure and

 ### Catchup release (v0.1.1)